linode/docs/docs/guides/email/postfix/email-with-postfix-dovecot-and-mysql/index.md

     platform:
         key: email-postfix-dovecot-mysql
         keywords:
-            - distribution: Debian/Ubuntu
+            - distribution: Debian and Ubuntu
 aliases: ['/email/postfix/email-with-postfix-dovecot-and-mysql/']
 ---

 In this guide, you'll learn how to set up a secure email server with Postfix, Dovecot, and MySQL (or its near drop-in replacement MariaDB).
-This guide is specifically for Debian-based systems, including Debian 9/10 and Ubuntu 18.04/20.04 (though it may also work with other versions).
 It covers how to set up user email accounts in MySQL and configure Postfix/Dovecot to send and receive email.

+**Supported distributions:** Most modern Debian-based distributions, including Debian 9, Debian 10, Ubuntu 18.04, and Ubuntu 20.04.

 This tutorial assumes that you are familiar with the following: